karandeeps18/Multivariate-Singular-Spectrum-Analysis/README.md

 ## Notes and Limitations

-The filled values are estimates and should not replace real market observations when available.
+The filled values are estimates doesnot not replace real market observations.
 Additionally the method assumes stable cross-maturity relationships.
 Thus it is best suited for analytics and reporting, not trade execution

 ---